jfcloutier/karma_system/design_notes/acting.md

-    not_relevant --> relevant : a new experience matches the goal planned --> executed : the plan was executed planned --> relevant : the execution of the plan failed but the goal is still relevant planned --> not_relevant : the goal, though planned, is no longer relevant executed --> [*] : the goal is hopefully realized
+    not_relevant --> relevant : a new experience matches the goal planned --> executed : the plan was executed planned --> relevant : the execution of the plan failed but the goal is still relevant planned --> not_relevant : the goal, though previously planned, is no longer relevant executed --> [*] : the goal is hopefully realized
 ```